The Armies of Tékumel

-The Armies of Tékumel is a series of miniatures wargame army supplements, written by M. A. R. Barker for the fantasy world of Tékumel, and published between 1978 and 1998.
-Designed for use with the EPT miniatures rules Qadardalikoi.
+The Armies of Tékumel is a series of miniatures wargame army supplements, written by M. A. R. Barker for the fantasy world of Tékumel, designed to be used with the Qadardalikoi miniatures rules for Empire of the Petal Throne, and published between 1978 and 1983, with the original five volumes reprinted in 1997 with an additional sixth published in 1998.